Taylor Hall: Trade to Bruins nets Sabres underwhelming return

 Bruins going for it

 Hours after losing 8-1 to the Capitals, and shortly before acquiring Hall, Bruins GM Don Sweeney picked up defenseman Mike Reilly from the Senators.
-Adding a forward in Hall and a sorely-needed defenseman, Sweeney filled two needs with time remaining and about $3.3M million in space to strengthen his roster further.
+Adding a forward in Hall and a sorely-needed defenseman, Sweeney filled two needs with time remaining to strengthen his roster further.

 The Bruins have been an inconsistent bunch since the beginning of February.
 They are currently holders of the fourth spot in the East Division with some games in hand on the Rangers, who are four points behind them, and the Penguins, who are eight points ahead of them.